School Improvement Plan

 - Ensuring gaps for Pupil Premium/SEND are diminished

-We are also focusing on targets recommended in our most recent Ofsted report:
+We will also remain focused on the most recent Ofsted recommendations:

-Improve the quality of teaching so pupils make good progress by:
+- Improve the quality of teaching so pupils make good progress

-Improve the quality of provision in the early years by:
+- Improve the quality of provision in the early years

-Complete an external review of the school’s use of the pupil premium.
+- Undertake an external review of the school’s use of the pupil premium